UC-MACSS/persp-analysis/students/amos_tyler/Tamos_final_exam.md

     * Communication;
     * Cleanliness;
     * Accuracy.
-  * Quality of apartment based on host-provided photos;
+  * Quality of the apartment based on host-provided photos;
   * Race of the host as determined by profile photos.

-Applying an observational research design (Salganik, "Observing Behavior") Edelman and Luca seek to estimate differences in rents paid to black and non-black Airbnb hosts.
+Applying an observational research design (Salganik, "Observing Behavior"), Edelman and Luca seek to estimate differences in rents paid to black and non-black Airbnb hosts.
 This relatively straightforward design involves a series of statistical procedures (e.g., T-statistic tests) to determine if gaps between mean rents paid to hosts of different races are significant.
 (See Edelman and Luca 2014, "Tables") For this study, "non-black" is inclusive of all other races.
 Robustness of this design choice is supported by validating the results of the analysis (non-black and black) against the same analysis with just "white" and "black" racial categories.
 (Edelman and Luca 2014, "Robustness check")

 ### Evaluation of Research Design Effectiveness